 Secondly, there are processes loaded from DLL files.
-These processes cannot exist in Task Manager list on their own.
-So, there comes the role of Host Process for Windows Tasks.
+These processes cannot exist in the Task Manager list on their own.
+So, there comes the role of the Host Process for Windows Tasks.

 Understanding the Real Consumers behind Host Process for Windows Tasks

 It’s a fact that Windows Task Manager became so better from Windows 8 and 10.
-Still, there isn’t any built-in way to know the programs that are consuming resources under Host Process for Windows Tasks label.
+Still, there isn’t any built-in way to know the programs that are consuming resources under the Host Process for Windows Tasks label.
 Do not worry, we have a solace – Process Explorer from Microsoft.
-It was actually developed by Sysinternals, but was acquired by Microsoft afterwards.
+It was actually developed by Sysinternals but was acquired by Microsoft afterward.

 The Startup Scenario